BarBQ-code/Setting-Up-DevDocs-On-Windows-WIth-WSL/README.md

 ## Prerequisites
 WSL - You can install it on windows without it, but we are going to use nginx and it's easier to setup in linux.
 You can also follow this tutorial on a Linux machine.

-Ruby => 2.7.3 - DevDocs is built on top of Ruby.
-(You can install this version using rbenv)

-Docker - DevDocs comes with a docker file which is easy to use, you can set it up without it, and it's documented in their [github](https://github.com/freeCodeCamp/devdocs) But it's easier with docker.
+Docker - DevDocs comes with a docker file which is easy to use, you can set it up without it, and it's documented in their [github](https://github.com/freeCodeCamp/devdocs), but it's easier with docker.

 ### Setting up docker